Waterproofing and DWR

 To make matters worse, popular and very powerful DWR finishes from 10 years ago are now for the most part illegal to use in most of the developed world due to environmental and health concerns.
 Current DWR coatings on responsibly-made garments are far weaker, and only last for a short period of time.

 Once these coatings wear off through exposure to dirt and oils or abrasion, your garment will lose it’s ability to bead water, and the outer shell fabric will start to wet out.
 There are after-market DWR coatings available from the IR website, and from most large outdoor sports retail chains.
 They work reasonably well, but not as good as the original (albeit weakened) DWR coating put on in the factory.
 These will be called things like “durable waterproofing” and are made by companies like Revive-X and Nikwax.
 There are two common methods of application – spray-on and wash in.
 Spray on is preferred because it’s only applied to the outside of the garment.
 Spray on DWR treatments allow you to target high wear areas like where you PFD straps rub.
-Wash in DWR applications will treat the inside and outside of the garment and can impair breathability.
+Wash in DWR applications will treat the inside and outside of the garment and wastes product.

 You can also take into account the type of shell fabric used in a dry garment when shopping for a new suit or top.
 Outer shells made with polyester are more “hydrophobic” or shed water more quickly, as polyester does not readily absorb water.
 The downside of polyester is that it’s not as strong as the other common shell fabric material – nylon.
 Nylon shelled jackets are more abrasion resistant, but nylon thread is “hydrophilic” meaning that it’s more likely to absorb water.
-Note that polyester, even though considered “hydrophobic”, will not shed water like a DWR, but it will remain less saturated than a nylon shell.
+Note that polyester, even though considered “hydrophobic”, will not shed water like a DWR, but it will remain less saturated than a nylon shell which decreases condensation.

 Still have questions?